dspinellis/latex-advice/README.md

 ## Floats
 * Allow large displayed elements (figures, tables, listings) to have a floating position by using a _figure_ or _table_ environment.
+* Reference in the text all floats appearing in the document.
 * Put floats in your document before your first reference to them.
 * Use `\centering` within a figure or table environment to center its contents.